Jonathan2251/lbt/source/lib.rst

    :local:
    :depth: 4

-The theory of Floating point implementation
+The theory of Floating Point Implementation
 -------------------------------------------

-Fixed point for representation of floating point as :numref:`fixed-point` and calculate as below after.
+Fixed-point representation is used to implement floating-point numbers,
+as illustrated in :numref:`fixed-point`.
+The calculation is described
+below.

 .. _fixed-point:
 .. figure:: ../Fig/lib/fixed-point.png